-The school will work with the LA, or equivalent, in ensuring that the following principles underpin this policy:
+The school will work with the LA, in ensuring that the following principles underpin this policy:

-- The involvement of pupils and their parents in decision-making. - The early identification of pupils' needs and early intervention to support them. - A focus on inclusive practice and removing barriers to learning. - Collaboration between education, health and social care services to provide support. - High-quality provision to meet the needs of pupils with SEND. - Greater choice and control for pupils and their parents over their support. - Successful preparation for adulthood, including independent living and employment.
+- The involvement of pupils and their parents in decision-making. - The early identification of pupils' needs and early intervention to support them. - A focus on inclusive practice and removing barriers to learning through adaptive teaching strategies. - Collaboration between education, health and social care services to provide support, for pupils and equip staff with further knowledge and strategies to support. - High-quality provision to meet the needs of pupils with SEND. - Valuing parent and pupil voice, providing greater choice and control for pupils and their parents over their support, what makes them happy and what strategies are most success. - Successful transition into further education, preparation for adulthood, including independent living and employment.